 - Saturday and Sunday – 8am to 2:30pm

-Now before/ after you have enjoy a yummy breakfast or lunch, there’s the option of popping around to Elizabeth Macarthur Park for a play.
+Now before/ after you have enjoy a yummy breakfast or lunch, there’s the option of popping around to Elizabeth Macarthur Park or Homelands Reserve for a play.
 Heading off on a little bushwalk along Vineyard Creek Reserve.
 Or visiting the Dundas Branch Library.
 Definitely makes for a great outing with kids and I know this will become a regular for us, particularly seeing we can easily catch the train up from Dundas!

 Nearby Playground at Elizabeth Macarthur Park